jenkinsci/docker/README.md

 That port will be used when you connect agents to the controller.

 If you are only using [SSH (outbound) build agents](https://plugins.jenkins.io/ssh-slaves/), this port is not required, as connections are established from the controller.
-If you connect agents using web sockets (since Jenkins 2.217), the TCP agent port is not used either.
+If you connect agents using web sockets, the TCP agent port is not used either.

 ## Passing JVM parameters